Like a loose bobbin come with me as I wind through the twists and tangles of quilting

 It was my first attempt at hand quilting.
 My previous quilt had been tied.
 If I recall, the block’s name is Milky Way but I can’t be certain.
 The colours chosen were to match the decor of my niece's bedroom.

-November 1993 My third quilt
+1993 My

 Sunday, March 4, 2012